 On the other hand, user acceptance testing is performed by the end-users of the system.
 The end-users of the system can be customers or customers of the customers.
 It is performed by the clients or end-users of the software to check whether the system fulfills their requirements or not.

-The two kinds of the testing process, User acceptance testing and acceptance testing checks for the acceptance of the system.
+The two kinds of testing process, User acceptance testing, and acceptance testing checks for the acceptance of the system.
 But, there are some differences between the two tests.